October 10-12, 2017

-4. How internet of things (IoT) is enabling increased control, efficiency and comfort from HVAC systems.
+4. How the internet of things (IoT) is enabling increased control, efficiency and comfort from HVAC systems.

 Using several recent net zero and energy efficient projects as examples, Mr. Rahill will demonstrate a simple methodology for determining where best to spend your energy saving dollar, how to balance the investments among components and when to stop, using recent net zero and other energy efficient projects as examples.

-Hear from three top awarded Energy Star Partners of the Year recipients as they discuss their thoughts on building and promoting energy efficient homes.
+Hear from three top, award winning, high performance home builders as they discuss their thoughts on building and promoting energy efficient homes.
 Participate in a candid question and answer session to learn why builders choose to build above code, learn about the financial impacts of this and learn about the different strategies for the successful delivery of energy efficient homes to the market in three different areas of the country.
 Finally, get some insight from these builders on their vision for the future of housing.

 2. Learn the systems behind scaling an energy efficient home building business.